christopherromo/web-tech/typescript/README.md

    - **Type Narrowing:** The process of finding a variable's type.
 This can be seen with the *getItem* function, where the incoming *ItemIdentifier*'s specific type is found before the logic.

    - **Extract Utility Type:** Finds members of a union that match a certain criterion.
-For example, the *updateItem* function expects a category argument, which it uses with the extract utility type to extract members of the InventoryItem union whose categories match the argument.
+For example, the *updateItem* function expects a category argument, which it uses with the extract utility type to extract members of the InventoryItem union whose categories match.

    - **Omit Utility Type:** Ensures certain properties of a type are left out.
 For example, the *updateItem* function finds the expected type of the incoming object through use of the extract utility type.
 That type is then used with the omit utility type to ensure the *id* and *category* properties are absent from the incoming object.